What is Microsoft 365 [Office 365]?

 - integrate Office 365 with a separate electronic document and records management system (EDRMS) or enterprise content management system (ECM)

-In this guidance, Office 365 is used collectively to include applications and services.
-Please note that the default repository for Office 365 “in place” records management is SharePoint.
+In this guidance, Microsoft 365 is used collectively to include applications and services.
+Please note that the default repository for Microsoft 365 “in place” records management is SharePoint.
 SharePoint has some recordkeeping functionality compared to other applications or services like Yammer, OneDrive or Common Data Service.

 Requirements and observations